October 27, 2020 6 min read 0 Comments

 BENEFITS OF MICRONEEDLING

-Microneedling is suitable for all skin tones and types, only that it is not to be done on active acne, infections or rashes, keloid scars or when you’re taking acne medications such as Accutane.
+Microneedling is suitable for almost all skin tones and types, only that it is not to be done on active acne, infections or rashes, keloid scars or when you’re taking acne medications such as Accutane.

 If you have hypertrophic scars (also known as keloids), which are raised scars caused by an overproduction of collagen during the healing process, micro-needling is not recommended.